 Students are encouraged to become familiar with important policy statements that explain, in greater detail, their rights and responsibilities.
 These policies also outline the ways in which the College will address concerns or problems students might encounter.
 In general, the College wants to ensure that such issues are resolved as quickly and as fairly as possible for all involved, so that faculty and students can return to their primary focus: education.
-The full texts of the Student Conduct Code, the Student Academic Grievance Procedure, and the policies on Sexual Harassment and Sexual Assault, outlined briefly in this catalog, are posted on the College website (www.honolulu.hawaii.edu) and are also available from the Dean of Student Services Office.
+The full texts of the Student Conduct Code, the Student Academic Grievance Procedure, and the policies on Sexual Harassment and Sexual Assault, outlined briefly in this catalog, are posted on the College website (www.honolulu.hawaii.edu).